MissStrong/ICS2O_Quad_4_2020-2021/Notes/1 - Variables and Functions in Processing.md

 ### Functions

 A function takes an input and performs a sequence of steps to give an output.
+In math they are usually represented with symbols such as `f` whereas in computer science they are usually represented with descriptive words.
+In both math and computer science, functions use parentheses to store their inputs.

-They have a name and are followed by a pair of parentheses.
+Functions have a name and are followed by a pair of parentheses.
 When a function is **called**, the inputs are placed inside the parentheses.
 The names of the inputs are called **parameters** and the values of the parameters are called **arguments**.

 There are five functions in the code for the default sketch: `setup()`, `createCanvas()`, `background()`, `draw()`, and `ellipse()`.